seanrees/gtfs-upcoming/README.md

 ### GTFS Data

-You will need the GTFS dataset (contains definitions for routes, stops, stop times, and agencies) in order to interpret the realtime data correctly.
+You will need the GTFS schedule dataset (contains definitions for routes, stops, stop times, and agencies) in order to interpret the realtime data correctly.
 This is available from your GTFS-R provider.

 For the Irish NTA, that is [here](https://www.transportforireland.ie/transitData/google_transit_combined.zip).
 For VicRoads/PTV, that is [here](https://data.ptv.vic.gov.au/downloads/gtfs.zip).

+These datasets can change, sometimes quite a bit, at unpredictable intervals.
+It's recommended to setup a regular refresh -- once a week has worked well for me.

 ### config.ini

+There is a sample config in `sample-config.ini`.

 Server configuration is an INI file and has two sections: